kchenturtles/PassionfruitKitchen/content/posts/broccoli-cheddar-soup.md

 ---
 ![broccoli cheddar soup](../../broccoli_soup_thumbnail.jpeg)

 Who else loves broccoli cheddar soup?
-I adored it as a kid, but really only from Panera Bread.
-Unfortunately, I’ve had quite a few bad broccoli cheddar soups in my life (school cafeteria, anyone?) — floury, bland, watery, and sometimes the broccoli inside would still be crunchy (yikes).
-But Panera’s was really good: creamy, savory, and deliciously cheesy.
+I adored it as a kid, and for me, the quintessential benchmark was Panera Bread's rendition -- comfort in a bread bowl.
+Unfortunately, I’ve had also quite a few bad broccoli cheddar soups in my life (school cafeteria, anyone?) — floury, bland, watery, and sometimes the broccoli inside would still be crunchy (yikes).
+But, in pursuit of the Panera Bread dreams of my childhood, I took to experimenting with making it at home.

-Nowadays, whenever we’re craving some savory, cheesy goodness, I make my broccoli cheddar soup.
-I think it might even be better than Panera’s!
-After a lot of recipe testing, I’ve figured out the secret to getting the best flavor: the correct blend of spices!
-Not curry spices, but a little bit of garlic powder, nutmeg, and black pepper work wonders.
-You don’t notice them, but they add the best depth of flavor to the soup.
+Nowadays, whenever I'm craving some savory, cheesy comfort, I can make my broccoli cheddar soup.
+After a lot of recipe testing, I’ve figured out the secret to getting the best flavor: the correct blend of spices.
+Not spices as in curry spices, but just a little bit of garlic powder, nutmeg, and black pepper.
+You don’t overtly notice them, but they add the best depth of flavor to the soup.

 ![broccoli cheddar soup](../../broccoli_soup_spoon.jpeg)